naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 [trait
 bound](https://doc.rust-lang.org/reference/trait-bounds.html).
 It
 means that lifetime `'b` lives at least as long as `'a`.
-We need to tell this to the borrow checker because the lifetime associated with the return type of the method is `'a` (notice the `<'a>` in the return type).
+We need to tell that to the borrow checker because the lifetime associated with the return type of the method is `'a` (notice the `<'a>` in the return type).
 Hence the borrow checker will allow it only if the condition that `'a` is the shorter of the two lifetimes is satisfied.
 Using